knpuniversity/symfony2-series/knpu/intro.rst

    and templating;
 #.
 Get comfortable with a few extra tools, like Doctrine for dealing with
    the database and code generation tools;
 #.
-Learn enough best practices and tips to impress your friends at a part.
+And the real reason you are here, to learn enough best practices and tips to impress your friends at a party.

 Ready?
 Let's go!